 Among the third-party options, Sigma now offers three new lenses designed specifically for astrophotography, including the 20mm f/1.4 DG DN Art and the 24mm f/1.4 DG DN Art lens.

-The latest addition to this list, the 14mm f/1.4 DG DN Art, is the first to combine such an ultra-wide angle with such a large aperture.
+One of the latest additions to this list, the 14mm f/1.4 DG DN Art, is the first to combine such an ultra-wide angle with such a large aperture.
 Along with signature Art line optics and features designed specifically for shooting starscapes, the lens is also equipped with a set of functions to assist in night shooting, including a detachable tripod socket, a switch to lock the manual focus at a desired position and prevent accidental focus shifts when fumbling in the dark, plus a rear filter holder and more.

 If you don’t mind manual focus, the Laowa 12mm f/2.8 Zero-D wide-angle lens is another clear standout.
 Featuring one of the widest angles of view – 122 degrees – for an f/2.8 lens, it’s also one of the brightest 12mm lenses currently available.
 It boasts a close-to-zero distortion rate, and the floating optical design ensures exceptional sharpness at infinity focus.
 Lightweight, rugged and sporting a water-resistant front element, this is the perfect tool for capturing stellar highlights of the expansive night sky, and it’s conveniently available in range of various Canon, Nikon and Sony mounts.